purnimaIITD/SupportGenie/README.md

 Issues are presented to agents only with matching roles.
 Please write a function that takes an input the list of agents with their data, agent selection mode and returns a list of agents the issue should be presented to.

-# Solution:
+# Solution Assumption:
 Lets' imagine an agency that provides (agents) translators for diff languages
 Therefore the agents roles (skills) herein - is based on what all languages the agent knows
 When a job / issue comes in - then the agent is matched based on role and agent selection mode

 # To Execute
-Option1:
+## Option1 - Jupyter Notebook:
-The Solution file (SupportGenie_Purnima.ipynb) is compatible with Jupyter Notebook & can be executed using that.
+The Solution file (./SupportGenie_Purnima.ipynb) is compatible with Jupyter Notebook & can be executed using that.

-Option2:
-In the folder 'python' - you can customise your main.py and execute that on the command prompt
+## Option2 - Command Line Interactive:
+Execute the file main_final.py
-### python main.py
+#### python main_final.py
-Option3:
+and follow the command line arguments.
+Please note - there's a defaultAgentList.csv already present - so for testing - you can use that too.
+Or else do feel free to create another.
+Enjoy!

+## Option3 - Command Line Interactive:
-If you prefer the command line entry of Issue's role List & agent selection mode - in the folder python execute:
+If you don't wish to enter the agentList and just wish to play with the Issue's role List & agent selection mode - execute:
-### python main_cmd.py
+#### python main_cmd.py

+## Option4 - Basic:
+Or you can just execute the basic main.py and code a customised one, on similar lines - to avoid command line entries
+#### python main.py